 We can measure nearly every commercially available soil sensor, including tensiometers, heat flux plates, thermocouples, psychrometers, lysimeters, and gypsum blocks.
-Below is a discussion of the Soil Water Content and Soil Water Matric Potential sensors we manufacture.
+The following is a discussion of the Soil Water Content and Soil Water Matric Potential sensors we manufacture.

 The availability of multiple telecommunications and on-site options for retrieving data also allows systems to be customized to meet exact needs.
 Options include: voice-synthesized phone, telephone, cellphone, satellite, radio, ethernet, short haul, meteorburst, coaxial cable, and storage module.
 Systems can be programmed to send alarms or report site conditions by calling out to computers, phones, radios, or pagers.
 Real-time or historical data can be displayed or processed with Campbell Scientific software.
 Data can also be exported as ASCII files for further processing by spreadsheets, databases, or analysis programs.